The Solent Forum

 View the Forum's Business Plan for greater detail on its work and our infographic for a quick summary.

 As a long established and recognised coastal partnership with a neutral status the Solent Forum is well placed to provide a platform for cross-sectoral communication and to facilitate partnership working.
-Our stakeholder database contains more than 350 people with an interest in the Solent made up of a wide variety of organisations and as such can reach the stakeholders who you are wishing to engage.
+Our stakeholder database contains more than 600 organisations and professoinal bodies with an interest in the Solent.

 We can:

-The Solent Forum will help promote key consultations (mostly national) to its members' by disseminating information and encouraging members to respond directly.
+The Solent Forum promotes key consultations to its members' by disseminating information and encouraging members to respond directly.
 It is not appropriate that the Solent Forum acts as a collective of its members' views.
-In some cases, the Solent Forum will give a view on consultations, when it is based on improving processes to bring about more effective sustainable marine and coastal management for the whole range of Forum members, and the response is consistent with its aims and objectives.
-The views expressed will not promote one sector above another and will be transparent to all members.
+In some cases, the Solent Forum will give a view on consultations, when it brings about more effective sustainable marine and coastal management for the whole Solent; the response will be consistent with its aims and objectives.

 The Solent Forum meets twice a year and at such other times as deemed necessary.
 Meetings are held at Southampton, Portsmouth and Cowes in rotation.